dialogic-godot/documentation/documentation/getting-started.md

 ## 3. Creating a timeline

-To create a timeline you press the `Add Timeline`.
+To create a timeline, press the `Add Timeline` button.
 You will need to select a folder to put the timeline in and enter a file name.
 Timelines will be saved as `*.dtl` files.

-Once you hit `Save`, you can start adding events from the panel at the right of the editor.
+Once you hit `Save`, you can start adding events from the panel to the right of the editor.
 <img src="/media/timeline_editor.png" width="600"/>

-*Tip: You can learn more about each event and its settings by right-clicking on an event and selecting `Documentation`.*
+*Tip: You can learn more about each event and its settings by right-clicking on the event and selecting `Documentation`.*

 If you like, you can switch to the text editor by clicking on the `Text Editor` button at the top right.
 You can find out more about writing timelines in text format here: [Writing timelines in text format](timeline-text-syntax.md).